|Join Our Mailing List|

 The resonance between Corbyn and Trump is most clear in foreign policy.
 Trump has called the invasion of Iraq a "big, fat mistake" and stated his opposition to the Zionist agenda of regime-change and (supposed) nation-building (W. Mass, New American 16 August 2016).
 Trump has even adopted the motto “America First” to describe his foreign policy, which, Trump must know, was the motto of those who opposed intervention by the United States in the Second World War.
 Although Trump has been vociferously pro-Israel, he has given every indication that he would reject the Zionist war-agenda, and would even cultivate good relations with the current Russian government, which seems to have been targeted for destruction because it thwarted the Zionist plan of regime-change in Syria.

-Although two of Trump's children are married to Jews and one even converted to Judaism, attempts have been made to make Trump's German heritage into a mark against him (M.K.
+Despite the fact that Trump's daughter Ivanka is married to a Jew and even converted to Judaism, attempts have been made to make Trump's German heritage into a mark against him (M.K.
 Linge, NY Post, 5 June 2016), and Hitler-comparisons have been appearing since early in the campaign.
 A one-minute television-spot called Heil Trump, produced by Citizen Super PAC, compares Trump to Adolf Hitler and Joseph Goebbels.
 Retired Jewish newscaster and interviewer Ted Koppel, on the other hand, exemplified moderation by likening Trump to Mussolini.

 In an essay published in Ha'aretz (22 July 2016), Rabbi Eric H. Yoffie declared that Jews were “panicking” and “terrified” at the prospect of a Trump presidency, and that 90% of U.S. Jews would be voting against him.